aimericdrk/CCU_work/data_and_array/homework_1/README.txt

 make
 ```

+if you don't have make on your computer you can still execute :

+gcc problem_1/src/calculation_functions.c problem_1/src/main_loop.c problem_1/src/print_help.c problem_1/problem_one.c -I./problem_1/ -o problem_one

 This will build the executables for both problems.
 For problem 1, the binary will be named `problem_one` and located in the root of `homework_1`.

 Running the Program